lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/1_Use_Cloud_Storage_for_files.md

 ### Other Things to Know
  - Storage can be the most significant GCP service cost for bioinformatics (due to the number and size of files involved in analysis) so be careful to select the storage class that fits your analysis best i.e. multi-regional, regional.... so as not to pay for unused resources
  - Design file archiving processes, i.e. move to nearline or coldline if not accessing or over time (i.e. monthly...)
-TODO: do more reserach and put link here
  - Delete files generated during processing (often called intermediate files) that are no longer needed when jobs complete
  - Read about 'requestor pays' Cloud Storage feature - [link](https://cloud.google.com/storage/docs/requester-pays)